fmcnallyi3/it_anisotropy/Difference_Graphs/ReadMe.md

   <br>-Does the stored data include all 12 years between 2012-2024?
   <br>-Does the skymap need to be created for each individual year? if so, what kind of map?
   <br>-How should the comparison between maps be performed?
 SHould it be a written paragraphs or visual illustrations?
+  <br>-Whats the difference between Jupyter and Git.hub?
+Which one to be used for my project?
 # Major Weakness:
 <br> programming